muradkamill/Film-Radar/README.md

 ---

 ## 🤝 Contributions
-For more information or to contribute to the project, visit [Film Radar Body](https://film-radar.vercel.app/body).
+For more information or to contribute to the project, visit [Film Radar](https://film-radar.vercel.app/body).